Baba Brinkman: Environment and ecology rap

 Brinkman was commissioned by the WILD Foundation to produce The Rap Guide to Wilderness in 2014.
 The album was critically acclaimed and features songs about biodiversity, extinction, conservation, habitat loss and trophic cascade.

 In 2015 Brinkman's play Rap Guide to Climate Chaos premiered at the Edinburgh Fringe, followed by performances at the COP21 United Nations Climate Change Conference.
 "Climate Chaos" went on to play-off-Broadway for six months in 2016, and featured Michael E. Mann, Gavin Schmidt, Naomi Oreskes and Bill Nye as talkback speakers.
 Bill Nye also features on the album version of "Climate Chaos", rapping the chorus of the track "What's Beef", which remixes a Notorious B.I.G. song to discuss climate change denial.
 Rap Guide to Climate Chaos summarizes the science, politics, and economics of climate change and advocates for a global carbon tax as part of the solution.

-In 2016, after the election of Donald Trump, Brinkman worked with Gary Yohe at Wesleyan University, a senior contributor to the Intergovernmental Panel on Climate Change (IPCC) and co-recipient along with Al Gore of the 2007 Nobel Peace Prize, to produce a new song and video entitled "Erosion", summarizing data from the National Climate Assessment on the US-based physical impacts of climate change.
+In 2016, after the election of Donald Trump, Brinkman worked with Gary Yohe at Wesleyan University, a senior contributor to the Intergovernmental Panel on Climate Change (IPCC) and co-recipient along with Al Gore of the 2007 Nobel Peace Prize, to produce a new song and video titled "Erosion", summarizing data from the National Climate Assessment on the U.S.-based physical impacts of climate change.

-Science comedy

-Brinkman and his wife, neuroscientist Dr. Heather Berlin, co-wrote and performed in a science comedy variety show entitled Off The Top at the Edinburgh Fringe in 2014, 2015, and 2017 about the neuroscience of improvisation and freestyle rap.

-The Rap Guide to Evolution won the National Center for Science Education's 2013 Friend of Darwin Award.
+Event Rap

+In 2021, Brinkman founded Event Rap, a custom rap agency featuring a roster of independent hip-hop artists who write and perform original works for live events, as well as producing new rap videos on commission.
+Clients of Brinkman's private company have included Facebook, Republic, MIT, Product Hunt, and the Foundation for Individual Rights and Expression (FIRE), supporting the production of new custom songs and videos on a wide range of topics, from rap summaries of virtual meetings and PhD defenses, to educational and promotional custom rap content.

+Brinkman credits his inspiration for Event Rap to the “Renaissance patronage model” and views the role of today's Event Rap artists as similar to ancient bards, griots, and occasional verse.
+The title track of his 2023 album Rapsode makes a similar argument, likening today’s rappers-for-hire to the rhapsode tradition of ancient Greece, where professional poets would stitch together myths, tales and jokes with improvisational skill to suit the present listening audience.

+In addition to Brinkman himself, other notable members of the Event Rap artist roster include Abdominal, Kosha Dillz, and Mega Ran, as well as Freestyle Love Supreme regular Dizzy Senze and Brooklyn rapper Dex McBean, whose rap video about Carbon Dioxide Removal (CDR) was featured on the United Nations Environment Program’s “Decade on Restoration” initiative.